cockroachdb/docs/src/current/v23.2/cluster-virtualization-metric-scopes.md

 Also saved in https://docs.google.com/spreadsheets/d/1HIalzAhwU0CEYzSuG2m1aXSJRpiIyQPJdt8SusHpJ_U/edit?usp=sharing (shared CRL-internal).
 There is a filter-view on the STORAGE column:

-APPLICATION: Scoped to the virtual cluster
+APPLICATION: Scoped to a virtual cluster
 STORAGE: Scoped to the system virtual cluster
 SERVER: n/a
 {% endcomment %}

-## Metrics scoped to the virtual cluster
+## Metrics scoped to a virtual cluster

 {% comment %}LAYER=APPLICATION{% endcomment %}